emartisoft/amiget/README.md

 # amiget
 A console application to search for and download packages from aminet on AmigaOS 3.X

+This application was coded on a real Amiga using `Amiga-E` and `C` language.

+This application requires internet connection (bsdsocket.library).

+**Although it is not certain, the application may not work properly on Amiga emulators.**

 # How to use
 Let me try to explain how to use it by giving an example.